Updated September 28, 2018

 Compare the storage services that Amazon and Google provide in their respective cloud environments.
 This article discusses the following service types:

 - Distributed object storage, or redundant key-value stores in which you can store data objects.
-Amazon and Google both offer standard, reduced-cost, and cold tiers of service for this storage type.

 - Block storage, or virtual disk volumes that you can attach to virtual machine instances.